apache/airflow/dev/README_RELEASE_PROVIDER_PACKAGES.md

 # Bump min Airflow version for providers

 1. Update `BASE_PROVIDERS_COMPATIBILITY_CHECKS` in `src/airflow_breeze/global_constants.py` to remove
-the versions of Airflow that are not applicable any more.
+the versions of Airflow that are not applicable anymore.

 2. Check if Breeze unit tests in `dev/breeze/tests/test_packages.py` need adjustments.
 This is done by simply searching and replacing old version occurrences with newer one.
 For example 2.5.0 to 2.6.0